 Cowdery, R. S., Scarborough, N., Lewis, M., S., & Seshadri, G. (in press).
 (2008?).
 Pulling together: African American couples confront social inequalities.
 In C. Knudson-Martin & A. Mahoney (Eds.), Couples, Gender, and Power: Creating Change in Intimate Relationships.
 (Unknown).
 New York, NY: Springer Publications.

 Cowdery, R. S (2006).
 Remembering and Loss.
 American Association of Marriage and Family Therapy.
 California Division News.
 (Volume 14(3), 6-7).

 Cowdery, R. S., & Knudson-Martin, C. (2005).
 The construction of motherhood: Tasks, relational, connection and gender equality.
 Family Relations.
 (54, 335-345).

 Cowdery, R. S (2005).
 A discourse analysis: Narrative practice and grief among elder women.
 Dissertation Abstracts International.
 Unknown.
 (Unknown).
 Unknown.

 Leslie LB Cruz is a mother of four who happens to be a Licensed Marriage and Family Therapist.
-She has spent over thirteen years guiding children of all ages in various settings including schools, mental health/ behaviorally guided classrooms, in homes, workshops, and community systems.
+She has spent over fifteen years guiding children of all ages in various settings including schools, mental health/ behaviorally guided classrooms, in homes, workshops, and community systems.
 Supporting parents and mental health personnel to illuminate children’s greatest potential has been her passion.

 Her experience discovering ways for parents to handle an array of mild to severe unsafe behaviors has empowered parents to create family environments they desire.
 The author believes that people hold the power within themselves to get whatever they want in life.
 She was inspired to write this book to guide a greater number of parents towards unlocking the Great Parent within themselves.